MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 With Endpoint Privilege Management (EPM), your organization’s users can run as standard users, yet complete tasks requiring elevation of user rights, like installing Office 365, updating device drivers, and running Task Manager or Windows diagnostics.
 Through integration with Microsoft Intune, EPM can help you to secure your organization by removing administrative permissions for most users.

-To use EPM, you create elevation rules that identify files that can be run in an elevated context by standard users.
-Your rules:
+To use EPM, you deploy *Windows elevation rule* policies policy* that contains one or more elevation rules.
+Each elevation rule in a policy manages a file that can be run in an elevated context by standard users.
+Your elevation rules:

 - Include conditions for user interaction before allowing the file to run or allow a file to run elevated but invisibly to the user, keeping them in their workflow without disruption.
 - Define a default behavior for the elevation of files that are not yet managed by a dedicated rule.